rmkit-dev/rmkit/README.md

 # rMkit

 This repo contains applications for the remarkable tablet.
-See the README for in each application's directory to learn more.
+See the README in each application's directory to learn more.

 ### [harmony](src/harmony)